Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: INTRODUCTION

 \section{INTRODUCTION}

-Deep Reinforcement Learning (RL) using deep neural networks learns much better than manually designed policies (action rules) for problems where the environmental dynamics is completely described on a computer.
-On the other hand, many problems remain in applying RL to robot control tasks.
-In particular, there exist two significant problems: (1) specifying reward functions and (2) the cost of collecting data in the real environment.
+\IEEEPARstart{D}{eep} Reinforcement Learning (RL) using deep neural networks learns much better than manually designed policies (action rules) for problems where the environmental dynamics is completely described on a computer.
+Unfortunately, many problems remain in applying RL to robot control tasks, especially two significant ones: (1) specifying reward functions and (2) the cost of collecting data in real environments.